 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, particularly a chemical smell, it isn’t a great sign.
-You might also observe your:
+If your air conditioner smells bad when turned on, particularly a chemical odor, it isn’t a positive sign.
+You might also notice your:

 • Air conditioner smells like paint thinner